Making waves: Robert Watson-Watt, the pioneer of radar

-Even then, in 1915, Watson-Watt was already using radio technology to provide advance warning to airmen.'No memorial'
+Even then, in 1915, Watson-Watt was already using radio technology to provide advance warning to airmen.

 Twenty years later, working for the British Air Ministry - who had initially approached him about the feasibility of developing a "death ray" - he successfully bounced a radio wave from a BBC short-wave transmitter off a Heyford bomber, proving the radar detection technology could work.

 A small plaque at the site of that first test, near Daventry in Northamptonshire, is currently the only memorial to his work in Britain, despite what it would go on to achieve.

 And it has taken the Robert Watson-Watt Society in the town of his birth more than eight years to raise the funds to erect a statue to the man who may well have saved the country.

 Society chairman Stewart Hill said: "There's no memorial as such in the whole of Britain to the team that developed radar.